Behavioral Medicine Track

 Training Experiences

-The training model emphasizes empirically supported scientist-practitioner approach to assessment and treatment.
+The training model emphasizes an empirically supported scientist-practitioner approach to assessment and treatment.
 Psychology residents learn to function as an integral member of an interdisciplinary rehabilitation team.
-Psychology residents cover 2 teams on the acute inpatient rehabilitation unit and follow up to 8 outpatients in the rehabilitation clinic.
+Psychology residents typically cover one team (4 patients) on the acute inpatient rehabilitation unit and follow up to six outpatients in the rehabilitation clinic.
 Occasionally residents will have an opportunity to assist with the inpatient consultation-liaison service.
-Typical patients present with need for assessment of psychological and/or neuropsychological functioning, identification of patient and family concerns, development and implementation of appropriate treatment programs, and mobilization of resources to integrate the patient into the community.
+Typical patients present with need for assessment of psychological and/or cognitive functioning, identification of patient and family concerns, development and implementation of appropriate treatment programs, and mobilization of resources to integrate the patient into the community.
 Psychology residents are involved in a range of clinical activities, including psychological assessment; utilization of assessment findings in inpatient and outpatient rehabilitation treatment planning; development of behavioral programs; consultation to team members and community agencies; case management of patients; and provision of individual and family therapy.
-All residents will receive training in conducting and utilizing findings from brief inpatient neuropsychological evaluations.
+All residents receive training in conducting and utilizing findings from brief inpatient neurocognitive screens.

 Participation in weekly rounds and team/family conferences is an important part of the psychology residents’ experience.
-There is also the opportunity to observe or participate in outpatient treatment groups.
-Psychology residents who are involved in the behavioral medicine rotation participate in a monthly rehabilitation psychology journal club.
-Psychology residents also have opportunities to attend the Department of Rehabilitation Medicine’s Grand Rounds which occurs twice per month and covers various rehabilitation topics, many of which are of interest to residents.
+Psychology residents who are involved in the behavioral medicine rotation participate in a monthly rehabilitation psychology journal club, and have opportunities to attend the Department of Rehabilitation Medicine’s Grand Rounds which occurs twice per month and covers various rehabilitation topics, many of which are of interest to residents.

 Expectations of Psychology Residents

-Behavioral Medicine residents participate in all aspects of the training experiences listed above and can typically expect to follow 4 to 8 inpatient cases, and 6 to 8 outpatient cases weekly.
+Behavioral Medicine residents participate in all aspects of the training experiences listed above and can typically expect to follow four inpatient cases, and six outpatient cases weekly.
 By the end of the rotation, psychology residents are expected to:

 1. have an understanding of a psychologist’s role on an interdisciplinary rehabilitation team